 Charlotte is a recognised expert in trusts of land and is frequently instructed in the County Court and High Court on TOLATA and proprietary estoppel matters.
 She has substantial experience of co-ownership disputes, claims for orders for sale and complex accounting issues.
 Charlotte also accepts instructions in cases involving property claims under Schedule 1 of the Children Act 1989.

-Together with James Kessler QC, Charlotte contributed to a new chapter in the latest edition of Drafting Trusts & Will Trusts (Sweet & Maxwell) on co-ownership trusts of land in addition to six new precedents including trusts of land and charges to protect contributions to purchase.
+Together with James Kessler KC, Charlotte contributed to a new chapter in the latest edition of Drafting Trusts & Will Trusts (Sweet & Maxwell) on co-ownership trusts of land in addition to six new precedents including trusts of land and charges to protect contributions to purchase.

 - Successfully resisting a constructive claim brought in the context of a family farming dispute and associated financial remedy proceedings, including full recovery of her client’s costs.